racket/rhombus/rhombus/0000-rhombus.md

 buckets         // prints Array1, 5, 3, 4)
 ```

-`Array` is also a contract and a binding contructor, analogous to
+`Array` is also an annotation and a binding contructor, analogous to
-`List`, and `Array.of` is a contract constructor.
+`List`, and `Array.of` is an annotation constructor.
 The `Array` binding
 and expression constructors do not support `...`.

 The `Map` constructor creates an immutable mapping of arbitrary keys